auxcodeood/Standard/Recommendations/Flutter/README.md

 Quality

-* Quality is a particular benefit for Flutter, only one application needs to be extensively tested, compared to native apps, where Android and iOS must be tested separately.
+* Quality is a particular benefit for Flutter, only one application needs to be extensively tested, compared to native apps, where iOS, Android, www and Desktop must be tested separately.

 ## Modern